How to Address a Cover Letter Without a Name: Guide with 10+ Examples

 Do a Quick LinkedIn Search

-According to a study, 87% of recruiters use LinkedIn regularly.
+According to LinkedIn, 72% of recruiters use LinkedIn as part of their hiring process.
 That means, if you search for the hiring manager of a certain company on LinkedIn, there is a high chance for you to find their name.

 Many job descriptions specifically tell the reporting manager’s title in the job description.
 Then you need to address the cover letter to the reporting manager.